ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gray_average.png)](gray_average.png)

-However as you can see, I did not attempt to preserve the alpha channel of the resulting image.
+However, as you can see, I did not attempt to preserve the alpha channel of the resulting image.

 Another fast alternative is to use the "`-recolor`" color matrix operator, which will let you specify the weighting of the three color channels.